-- A. If an instructor fails a student in a course for academic dishonesty, the instructor must immediately notify, in writing (Academic Student Conduct Complaint Form), the student and the dean of instruction.
-The dean of instruction shall maintain a record of all such notifications. - B. If a student wishes to appeal a grade or academic decision, s/he must first meet with the faculty member to discuss his/her grievance. - C. If the student and faculty member do not come to a satisfactory agreement, or if charged with academic misconduct, the student may appeal to the appropriate associate dean.
-If the problem is not resolved at this level, the student may appeal to the dean of instruction.
+- A. If an instructor fails a student in a course for academic dishonesty, the instructor must immediately notify, in writing (Academic Student Conduct Complaint Form), the student and the vice president of instruction.
+The vice president of instruction shall maintain a record of all such notifications. - B. If a student wishes to appeal a grade or academic decision, s/he must first meet with the faculty member to discuss his/her grievance. - C. If the student and faculty member do not come to a satisfactory agreement, or if charged with academic misconduct, the student may appeal to the appropriate dean.
+If the problem is not resolved at this level, the student may appeal to the vice president of instruction. - D. If the student chooses to appeal to the vice president of instruction, a written request (which includes a brief summary of the grievance) must be submitted.
+The vice president will review the appeal.
+Within three working days after receiving the appeal, the vice president shall render a decision.

-- D. If the student chooses to appeal to the dean of instruction, a written request (which includes a brief summary of the grievance) must be submitted.
-The dean will review the appeal.
-Within three working days after receiving the appeal, the dean shall render a decision. - E. Should the student wish to pursue the matter further, the dean will refer the complaint to the academic appeals committee.
-The instructional dean will appoint an academic appeals committee composed of three full-time faculty members and two students.
-The dean will appoint one of the faculty members to chair the hearing.
+- E. Should the student wish to pursue the matter further, the vice president will refer the complaint to the academic appeals committee.
+The instructional vice president will appoint an academic appeals committee composed of three full-time faculty members and two students.
+The vice president will appoint one of the faculty members to chair the hearing.
 The members of this committee must have no vested interest in the matter.
-The dean cannot serve on this committee. - F. The academic appeals committee has the responsibility of hearing the grievance and reviewing the evidence.
+The vice president cannot serve on this committee. - F. The academic appeals committee has the responsibility of hearing the grievance and reviewing the evidence.
 The hearing will take place within ten working days following the student's request for a hearing.
 A verbatim record, such as a tape recording, will be made of all hearings.
 This record remains the property of the college and must be maintained for a period of two years.
-Within one working day following the hearing, the committee will submit (in writing) its recommendation to the dean. - G. The dean will render a decision on the case.
-The dean will then inform (in writing) all parties involved of his/her decision within three working days of the receipt to the academic appeals committee's recommendation. - H. If the student wishes to contest the dean's decision, he/she may appeal to the President within three working days following notification of the dean's decision (refer to "Appeal Process").
+Within one working day following the hearing, the committee will submit (in writing) its recommendation to the vice president. - G. The vice president will render a decision on the case.
+The vice president will then inform (in writing) all parties involved of his/her decision within three working days of the receipt to the academic appeals committee's recommendation. - H. If the student wishes to contest the vice president's decision, he/she may appeal to the President within three working days following notification of the vice president's decision (refer to "Appeal Process").
 The President's decision will be final.